MikeHopley/ftl-ships-guide/stealth-b.md

 Put the Zoltan on engines.
 They can steal power from cloaking.

 Usually start the Glaive in shields, for maximum damage.
-Sometimes it’s better to start in weapons or drones; for example, a manned Heavy Laser will fire before your Glaive finishes.
+Sometimes it’s better to start in weapons or drones, to neutralise their offence faster.
 Against Zoltan Shields, use [exact beam placement](https://www.youtube.com/watch?v=oJ8uLSidl7o) to damage weapons.

 Later on, with fully-trained weapons crew, you do not need to delay firing the Glaive against enemies with cloaking: it can hit them exactly as they enter cloak.
 Practise your weapons or hacking timing against non-cloaking enemies.
 Similarly, a pre-ignited Glaive can fire immediately against cloaking enemies.